Jandalslap/COMP609Task4/README.md

-# This assignment was to create a Livestock Management Windows Application using .NET Maui using a provided database of stock items.
+# This assignment was to create a Livestock Management Windows Application using .NET Maui from a provided database of stock items.

 # This was a group assignment completed in pairs.
 We wrote this in C# using the Model-View-ViewModel (MVVM) design pattern in Visual Studio.